ChoGwangHyung/Unity/README.md

-  This Branch is in the area of Unity of C#.
+This game project was produced in December 2019.

-  You can check the build file at
+The project was produced by two people, including me, and the graphic source used Unity Asset Store.